ronhowe/lab/README.md

 - **WEB01** - Microsoft Windows Server node running Internet Information Services.
 - **USER01** - Microsoft Windows 10 node.

 All nodes are joined to a **LAB.LOCAL** domain.
+This can be customized in `GuestConfiguration.psd1`.

 # Secrets

 It is recommended that you use the same value for any secret when prompted.
 This includes, but is not limited to the following:
 - `New-Lab.ps1`
     - **Administrator** - This is the Administrator account for nodes running Windows Server.
 When completing the Windows Server installation, use this password.
     - **User** - This is the User account for nodes running Windows 10.
-When completing the Windows 10 installation, use this password.
+When completing the operating system setup wizard, use this password.
 - `New-DscEncryptionCertificate.ps1`
     - **Password** - This is the password used when creating the certificate PFX file.